Online Reading Help for Struggling Readers | Parent Guide to the Right Support

 Why parents may like it:

-• interactive guided reading support
+• more interactive than passive reading platforms

-• good fit for active reading practice
+• strong fit for guided active practice

 When this is the right kind of help